 ARTICLE 1.
 DISQUALIFIED PLAYER.
 A Disqualified Player is one who is prohibited from further participation in the game.
-They must return to the dressing room within a reasonable period of time and are not permitted to reappear in their team uniform or return to any area within the playing field.
+They must leave the field of play area within a reasonable period of time and are not permitted to reappear in their team uniform or return to any area within the playing field.